krprzenioslo/Hystrixwiki2/Metrics-and-Monitoring.md

 ### Property Values ([Informational](https://github.com/Netflix/servo/blob/master/servo-core/src/main/java/com/netflix/servo/monitor/Informational.java))

-These informational metrics report the actual property values being used by the [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).
+These informational metrics report the actual property values being used by the `HystrixCommand`.
 This enables you to see when a dynamic property takes effect and to confirm a property is set as expected.

 * _Number_ `propertyValue_rollingStatisticalWindowInMilliseconds`
 * _Number_ `propertyValue_circuitBreakerRequestVolumeThreshold`